63

 "What, then, is the wheel with lots of spokes but no hub," asked his son?

 "There are many churches like that in the world.
 The people don't know where to point but the they are united around the Church.
 If you put any pressure on the wheel it will collapse.
-Churches built on anything but Christ are doomed to perish at the last day"
+Churches built on anything but Messiah are doomed to perish at the last day"

 This page was created on 10 April 1998

-Last updated on 10 April 1998
+Last updated on 16 October 2018

 Copyright © 1987-2007 NCCG - All Rights Reserved